-Federica Biasi graduated with Honours from Istituto Europeo di Design in 2011.Three years later, she moved to Amsterdam to explore the nordic design aesthetics and trends, experience which had a important impact on the development of her personal style.
+Federica Biasi graduated with Honours from Istituto Europeo di Design in 2011.Three years later, she moved to Amsterdam to explore the Nordic design aesthetics and trends, experience which had an important impact on the development of her personal style.
 Back to Italy, Biasi collaborated with various Milanese design agencies among which the most significant are her current role as Art Director for Mingardo and as Creative Consultant for Fratelli Guzzini.
-She also designs ceramic pieces, decorative items and textile products, which makes Biasi a multitaleted designer.
+She also designs ceramic pieces, decorative items and textile products, which makes Biasi a multi-talented designer.
 Her mentor for the Rising Talent Awards, Andrea Branzi, describes Federica Biasi’s work as “quintessential design and poetic ideas, which deliver subtle, yet very particular messages.”

 At Maison&Objet, Biasi displayed a selection of some of her existing products, reinvented using new materials, as well as a range of unique objects designed specifically for the occasion.
 The metal structure at Federica Biasi stand was entirely designed by Mingardo.

 ANTONIO FACCO NOMINATED BY GIULIO CAPPELLINI

 Antonio Facco is a multidisciplinary designer who was remarked in 2013 by famous designer and art director Giulio Cappellini during the final presentation of his graduation project at Instituto Europeo di Design in Milan.
 Meeting Cappellini was the start of a very creative period for Facco.
 The two started collaborating on various installations, interior projects and visual communication campaigns, which finally lead to the launch of the Luce Collection in 2017 - a series of colourful laminated glass tables with streamlined geometric design and unexpected chromatic impact.
 Facco also collaborates with Antolini, Bolon, AgustaWestland and Mohm.